stephane/libmodbus/docs/modbus_reply.md

 If an error occurs, an exception response will be sent.

-This function is designed for Modbus server.
+This function is designed for Modbus servers.

 ## Return value